mattmilten/mittelmann-plots/README.md

 These plots should make browsing the results easier.
 Please let me know if you have a question or if there is an error.

-Click on the solver in the legend to enable or disable it in the plot.
+Click on the solver name in the legend to enable or disable it in the plot.

 Plots are updated daily.